Mad About Berries

 bulk potting

-Put filled cups in larger container (plastic, metal or made from styrofoam).
+Put filled cups in larger containers (plastic, metal, or made from styrofoam).

-Sometimes you will have to press loose soil in the cup and add it once more – practice make it perfect.
+Sometimes, you will have to press loose soil in the cup and add it once more – practice to make it perfect.

 bulk potting

-This is not the best method regarding spending number of seeds per cup, but it is quick and for small seeds not so expensive.
+This is not the best method regarding spending the number of seeds per cup, but it is quick and, for small seeds, not so expensive.

 bulk potting